isimluk/gnutls-smart-card-auth-tester/README.md

  - insert smart card and point your browser to https://127.0.0.1:5556/

 ## Description
 Smart card authentication over HTTPS may be challenging thing to deploy.
+Especially, for newcomers.
+At one step, You have to set-up all the components properly, you need to prepare your smart card, configure your browser (and whole client stack with nss, opensc, pcscd, p11-kit-proxy, etc.) and finally your server needs to be set-up properly to solicit and validate inserted card.

-You need to have browser, smart card and server set-up properly, all in one step.
-When the you make even single mistake with one of the components the authentication will not work and there won't be too many debugging.
+When the you make even one mistake with one of the components the authentication will not work.
+Usually, there will be very little debugging steps available.
 Fortunately, there is very neat stub server build by [gnutls upstream](https://gitlab.com/gnutls/gnutls/) that can be used to debug capabilities of your client browser.
 You can simply run

 ```